 This assignment can be completed in groups of up to three students.
-Below we list the main professor to whom each part of the project is due.
-The other three would appreciate receiving cc's by email.
+Below we list the professor to whom each part of the project is due.
+The other two would appreciate email cc's.

-Email Prof. Betts an outline of the dataset you will use and the question you will study by Thursday, October 2.
+Email Prof. Betts an outline of the dataset you will use and the question you will study by Tuesday, October 5.

-Email Prof. Betts a table of means, correlations and related information, in a format to be explained in the first lecture, by Thursday, October 9.5 points
+Email Prof. Betts a table of means and related information, in a format to be explained in the first lecture, by Tuesday, October 12.
+5 points

-Email Prof. Antonovics a rough draft of paper by Tuesday, October 28.
-5 points --- ----------

-The paper is due Tuesday, November 25 in class.
-In addition to one hardcopy, please email a copy to all four professors.35 pointsIn the final week of the course, students will present their results.10 points

-TOTAL POINTS FOR PAPER AND PRESENTATION 55 POINTS 2) Comprehensive final exam, December 11, from 8:00 to 11:00 am.
+Email Prof. Dahl a rough draft of the paper by Thursday, October 28.
+5 points The paper is due Tuesday, November 23 in Prof. Berman's class.
+In addition to please email a copy to all three professors. one hardcopy, 35 points In the final week of the course, students will present their results.
+10 points TOTAL POINTS FOR PAPER AND PRESENTATION 55 POINTS 2.
+Comprehensive final exam, December 11, from 11:30 to 2:30pm.
 45 points TOTAL POINTS FOR FINAL EXAM 45 POINTS TOTAL POINTS IN COURSE 100 POINTS